Isle of Man: Emergency services

-All of these services are controlled directly by the Department of Home Affairs of the Isle of Man Government, and are independent of the United Kingdom.
+All of these services are controlled directly by the Department of Home Affairs of the Isle of Man Government and are independent of the United Kingdom.
 Nonetheless, the Isle of Man Constabulary voluntarily submits to inspection by the British inspectorate of police, and the Isle of Man Coastguard contracts His Majesty's Coastguard (UK) for air-sea rescue operations.

 Crematorium

-The island's sole crematorium is located in Glencrutchery Road, Douglas, and is operated by the Douglas Borough Council.
+The island's sole crematorium is located in Glencrutchery Road, Douglas, and operated by the Douglas Borough Council.
 Usually staffed by four, in March 2020 an increase of staff to 12 was announced by the Council leader, responding to the threat of the COVID-19 pandemic, which could require more staff.